AdobeDocs/journey-optimizer.it-IT/help/using/offers/offer-library/create-ranking-strategies.md

 }
 ```

++++

 <!--
 ## Using a ranking strategy {#using-ranking}

 To use the ranking strategy you created above, follow the steps below:

-Once a ranking strategy has been created, you can assign it to a placement in a decision (previously known as offer activity).
+Once a ranking strategy has been created, you can assign it to a placement in a decision.
 For more on this, see [Configure offers selection in decisions](../offer-activities/configure-offer-selection.md).

 1. Create a decision.
 1. Add a placement.